iamsikun/iamsikun.github.io/_pages/about.md

 ---

-I am a Ph.D. candidate in at Olin Business School, Washington University in St. Louis.
+I am a Ph.D. candidate at Olin Business School, Washington University in St. Louis.
 I'm fortunate to be advised by Prof. [Dennis Zhang](http://denniszhang.org/) and Prof. [Raphael Thomadsen](https://apps.olin.wustl.edu/faculty/thomadsen/).
-My research interests are causal inference, machine learning, and data-driven optimization.
-I'm also interested in their application in marketing, operations, and quantitative finance.
+I study how firms can make reliable decisions using modern machine learning and AI systems when the available data is noisy and high-dimensional.

 ### Contacts
 * sikun [at] wustl [dot] edu